ShengjenChiu/lhl-mid-borda/README.md

   - It runs through each of the files, in order, and executes them against the database.
   - Note: you will lose all newly created (test) data each time this is run, since the schema files will tend to `DROP` the tables and recreate them.

+#####

+### User Story
+* a user create a poll with multiple choices
+ -each choice have
+  --a title
+  --optional description
+ -the creator must enter an email  //name?

+* when (a poll is finished being created)
+ -the user is given two links:
+  --an administrative link (which lets them access the results) and --a submission link (which the user sends to their friends) -the links are sent to the creator via email (using mailgun)

+* when (a user visits the poll he created thruough the submission_link) -see a list of the choices for that poll
+   --they enter their name if required

+* the user
+  -rank the choices (by drag and drop, or some other method) and -then submits the poll

+* each time a submission is received,
+  -the creator is notified with an email which includes
+  --the administrative link and
+  --a link to the results

+* the results are ranked using the Borda Count method: https://en.wikipedia.org/wiki/Borda_count

+note:
+1. The only way to access the polls or see the results is via administrative links
+2. This app does not follow the typical user authentication process: voters don't need to register or log in.

 ## Dependencies

 - Node 10.x or above